 We sell our products primarily through a direct sales force.
-As of June 30, 2011 our sales force was comprised of 65 sales representatives in North America, the European Union and Japan.
+As of September 30, 2011 our sales force was comprised of 71 sales representatives in North America, the European Union and Japan.
 We also sell our products in other countries through a network of distributors.
 Our worldwide headquarters are located in Burlington, Massachusetts.
 Our international operations are headquartered in Sulzbach, Germany.
 We also have sales offices located in Tokyo, Japan, Madrid, Spain, and Milan, Italy.
-For the six months ended June 30, 2011, approximately 94% of our net sales were generated in markets in which we employ direct sales representatives.
+For the nine months ended September 30, 2011, approximately 93% of our net sales were generated in markets in which we employ direct sales representatives.

-In recent years we have experienced comparatively greater success in product markets characterized by low or limited competition, for example the market for remote endarterectomy devices.
-In these markets, we believe that we have been able to increase selling prices without sacrificing material market share, to the benefit of our rate of net sales growth, although there can be no assurance that we will not meet resistance to increased selling prices in the future.
+In recent years we have experienced comparatively greater success in product markets characterized by low or limited competition.
+In these markets, we believe that we have been able to increase selling prices without sacrificing material market share.
+There can be no assurance that we will not meet resistance to increased selling prices in the future.
 In contrast, we have experienced comparatively lesser success in highly competitive product markets such as aortic stent grafts, where we face intense competition from larger companies with greater resources.
-While this latter trend may moderate as we continue to grow our organization, and while we believe that this trend can be mitigated by our strong relationships with our vascular surgeon customers, there can be no assurance that we will be successful in highly competitive markets.
+While this latter trend may moderate as we continue to grow our organization, and while we believe that this trend can be partially mitigated by our strong relationships with our vascular surgeon customers, there can be no assurance that we will be successful in highly competitive markets.